-President Trump approved sharing sensitive nuclear technology with Saudi Arabia after Khashoggi murder
+Senate planning bipartisan effort to block Trump’s emergency arms deals benefiting Saudi Arabia

 “I have serious questions about whether any decisions on nuclear transfers were made based on the Trump family’s financial ties rather than the interest of the American people,” he said in a statement.
 “President Trump’s eagerness to give the Saudis anything they want, over bipartisan congressional objection, harms American national security interest and is one of many steps the administration is taking that is fueling a dangerous escalation of tension in the region.”

-Even lawmakers who support Trump have found his embrace of Saudi leaders disquieting — especially as his administration simultaneously flouts congressional powers.
-The Trump administration’s unspecified emergency declaration last month to facilitate 22 arms deals worth about $8 billion, most of them benefiting Saudi Arabia, was met with resistance from both Democrats and Republicans, but GOP leaders have yet to endorse a means to restrain the administration from proceeding on that front.
+Even lawmakers who support Trump have found his embrace of Saudi leaders disquieting – especially as his administration simultaneously flouts congressional powers.

+The Trump administration’s unspecified emergency declaration last month to facilitate the 22 arms deals worth about $8 billion was met with resistance from Democrats and Republicans.
+But GOP leaders have yet to endorse a means to restrain the administration from proceeding on that front – and it is unclear if the resolutions proposed by Menendez and Graham will be guaranteed a vote, after Trump invoked emergency authority to expedite the deals.
+The decision may be left to the Senate parliamentarian.

 It similarly remains unclear if the GOP will seek to constrain Trump’s ability to approve nuclear transfers without congressional approval.
 The transfers are supposed to be fiercely regulated to prevent nuclear proliferation, and the process involves several agencies, including the Nuclear Regulatory Commission.
 But nuclear regulators said this spring that they were not included in the decision-making process.